-These consolidated financial statements were authorized for issuance by the Board on August 27, 2021.
+These consolidated financial statements were authorized for issuance by the Board on August 24, 2022.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2021 AND 2020 b) Basis of consolidation:
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2022 AND 2021 (Expressed in Canadian dollars)

+b) Basis of consolidation:

 These consolidated financial statements include the financial statements of the Company and its wholly-owned Mexican subsidiaries, Minera Minaurum Gold S.A.
 De C.V. and Minera Citation S.A. de C.V., which carry out exploration activities in Mexico, and its wholly-owned USA subsidiary, Minaurum Corp., a Delaware company, which carries out exploration activities in the USA.
 All material intercompany transactions and balances have been eliminated on consolidation.